abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 {{if UI=="NG"}}

-This will create a new solution with a single project, named *TodoApp* with `angular` and `aspnet-core` folders.
-Once the solution is ready, open the solution in your favorite IDE.
+This will create a new solution, named *TodoApp*, with `angular` and `aspnet-core` folders.
+Once the solution is ready, open the solution (in the `aspnet-core` folder) with your favorite IDE.

 {{else}}